smeetinc/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 8 - function to print every minute of the day.
 Task 9 - function that prints the 9 times table starting from 0.
 Task 10 - function to add two numbers and return the result.
+Task 11 - function to print real numbers from n to 98.